 When starting to read about soapmaking, pretty quickly you will learn about two long-standing rules:

-1 – Do not use more than 30% coconut oil in a recipe – it will leave your skin very “dry” (check for coconut oil in Soap Making Oils Chart).
+1 – Do not use more than 30% coconut oil in a recipe – it will leave your skin very “dry” (check for coconut oil in Oil Properties for Soap Making).

 2 – Do not use a percentage of “superfat” (extra oils) greater than 8% to 10% or the soap will become too soft, too oily, will make little foam and is susceptible to get rancid fast and create DOS – Dreaded Orange Spots.